basicmi/AI-Chip/README.md

 ## Apple
 > Will it or won't it?
 [Bloomberg](https://www.bloomberg.com/news/articles/2017-05-26/apple-said-to-plan-dedicated-chip-to-power-ai-on-devices) is reporting it will as a secondary processor but there is little detail.
 Not only is it an important area for Apple, but it helps avoid and compete with Qualcomm.

+[Core ML](https://developer.apple.com/machine-learning/) is Apple's current sulotion for machine learning application.

 ## ARM
 [DynamIQ](http://pages.arm.com/dynamiq-technology.html) is embedded IP giant's answer to AI age.
 It may not be a revolutionary design but is important for sure.

+ARM also provide a open source [Compute Library](https://developer.arm.com/technologies/compute-library) contains a comprehensive collection of software functions implemented for the Arm Cortex-A family of CPU processors and the Arm Mali family of GPUs.

 ## IBM TrueNorth
 [TrueNorth](http://www.research.ibm.com/articles/brain-chip.shtml) is IBM's Neuromorphic CMOS ASIC developed in conjunction with the DARPA [SyNAPSE](https://en.wikipedia.org/wiki/SyNAPSE) program.